 September 12-15, 2019

-To sign up for any of these classes please to directly to our "Course Registration" page, link top right of this screen.
+To sign up for any of these classes please go directly to our “Course Registration” page.

 Select our “Fund/Inter Handgun Combo Pkg” for the date(s) that meet your schedule.

 CCW Renewal Training Dates

 Our 4 hour renewal classes are held on the first part of the second day of the above training in conjunction with our Intermediate Handgun Classes 0830-1230.

 Why train with Gray Ops Firearms Specialty Training for CCW Training?

 Gray Ops Firearms Specialty Training is defining new teaching standards, which reflect a high caliber of expertise, organization, and professionalism.
 Our mission is to prepare you to organize yourself for carrying a concealed firearm, and not just the minimum mandated training requirements.
 It is extremely important to receive quality training, preparation and skills, and to develop and maintain these skills and situational awareness as a CCW Permit Holder.
 This includes CCW renewals as well.

 The authority to carry a concealed weapon (CCW) is set forth in California Penal Code Sections 26150 through 26225.
 These sections state in part: